roberteaston/blog/about/index.md

 order: 3
 ---

 {% marginfigure "margin-figure-id" "assets/img/michigan.png" "The Upper and Lower Peninsulas." %}{% newthought "I'm a Michigan man."%} I was born and raised in the "thumb" of the Great Mitten state.
 I've been cheering for [U of M](https://umich.edu/) since childhood, long before I became an undergraduate there.
 Although it's hard to complain about the idyllic weather in SLO, I do sometimes miss the dramatic Michigan seasons, which broke up the year into such distinct periods.
-The colored leaves and crisp air of Fall, when the new school year had begun and everything was promise and potential.
-The darkness and biting cold of Winter, a time of introspection interspersed with holiday revelry.
-Spring, when the thaw broke and the sun shone warmly once more.
-And finally the slow build towards Summer, filled with hot days, cool drinks, relaxation, and adventure.
+How can you not appreciate fall colors like these?

+{% maincolumn "assets/img/michigan_fall.jpg" "" %}

 - 5th grade up through undergrad